Israel–Jordan peace treaty

-The Israel–Jordan peace treaty (formally the "Treaty of Peace Between the State of Israel and the Hashemite Kingdom of Jordan"), sometimes referred to as the Wadi Araba Treaty, is an agreement that ended the state of war that has existed between the two countries since the 1948 Arab–Israeli War and established mutual diplomatic relations.
+The Israel–Jordan peace treaty (formally the "Treaty of Peace Between the State of Israel and the Hashemite Kingdom of Jordan"), sometimes referred to as the Wadi Araba Treaty, is an agreement that ended the state of war that had existed between the two countries since the 1948 Arab–Israeli War and established mutual diplomatic relations.
 In addition to establishing peace between the two countries, the treaty also settled land and water disputes, provided for broad cooperation in tourism and trade, and obligated both countries to prevent their territory being used as a staging ground for military strikes by a third country.

 The signing ceremony took place at the southern border crossing of Arabah on 26 October 1994.
 Jordan was the second Arab country, after Egypt, to sign a peace accord with Israel.

 History

-In 1987 Israeli Foreign Affairs Minister Shimon Peres and King Hussein tried secretly to arrange a peace agreement in which Israel would concede the West Bank to Jordan.
+In 1987 Israeli foreign affairs minister Shimon Peres and King Hussein tried secretly to arrange a peace agreement in which Israel would concede the West Bank to Jordan.
 The two signed an agreement defining a framework for a Middle Eastern peace conference.
-The proposal was not consummated due to Israeli Prime Minister Yitzhak Shamir's objection.
-The following year Jordan abandoned its claim to the West Bank in favor of a peaceful resolution between Israel and the PLO.
+The proposal was not consummated due to Israeli prime minister Yitzhak Shamir's objection.
+The following year Jordan abandoned its claim to the West Bank in favor of a peaceful resolution between Israel and the Palestine Liberation Organization (PLO).

 Discussions began in 1994.
-Israeli Prime Minister Yitzhak Rabin and Foreign Minister Shimon Peres informed King Hussein that after the Oslo Accords with the PLO, Jordan might be "left out of the big game".
-Hussein consulted with Egyptian President Hosni Mubarak and Syrian President Hafez al-Assad.
+Israeli prime minister Yitzhak Rabin and Foreign Minister Shimon Peres informed King Hussein that after the Oslo Accords with the PLO, Jordan might be "left out of the big game".
+Hussein consulted with Egyptian president Hosni Mubarak and Syrian president Hafez al-Assad.
 Mubarak encouraged him, but Assad told him only to "talk" and not sign any accord.
-U.S. President Bill Clinton pressured Hussein to start peace negotiations and to sign a peace treaty with Israel and promised him that Jordan's debts would be forgiven.
+U.S. president Bill Clinton pressured Hussein to start peace negotiations and to sign a peace treaty with Israel and promised him that Jordan's debts would be forgiven.
 The efforts succeeded and Jordan signed a nonbelligerency agreement with Israel.
-Rabin, Hussein and Clinton signed the Washington Declaration in Washington, DC, on 25 July 1994.
+Rabin, Hussein and Clinton signed the Washington Declaration in Washington, D.C., on 25 July 1994.
 The Declaration says that Israel and Jordan ended the official state of enmity and would start negotiations in order to achieve an "end to bloodshed and sorrow" and a just and lasting peace.